 Castlerock Communities, L.P. ("Castlerock"), a Texas limited partnership, has developed approximately 16 acres of land within the District as Solstice at Harmony, a 112-unit townhome community.
 Castlerock does not own an undeveloped land in the District.
-Castlerock is the sole homebuilder.
+Castlerock is the sole homebuilder in Solstice at Harmony.